 The Lingaraj Temple attracts thousands of visitors every day © Kamlesh_Sethi/iStock/Thinkstock

 Visitors on Greaves’ Orissa & Chhatisgarh Unveiled Itinerary will also be able to visit the Lingaraj Temple, which is conveniently located in the center of Bhubaneshwar, the capital city of Orissa.
 One of the oldest temples in the city, Lingaraj Temple dates back to the 11th century, and while it receives thousands of visitors a day, it is still in remarkably good condition.
 Travellers to Bhubaneshwar’s largest temple will be greeted with a soaring central tower and expansive complex of 64 shrines, most of which is decorated with highly detailed carved sculptures.

 The Jagannath Temple hosts the unique Ratha-Yatra festival each summer © Rafa Cichawa/iStock/Thinkstock

 Visitors tend to make the journey to Puri for two reasons: one being the coastal city’s beaches and resorts, and the other the Jagannath Temple.
 Constructed in the 12th century and devoted to Lord Jagannath, the site attracts huge numbers of Hindu pilgrims every year.
 It’s also a wonderful site for the colorful and unique Ratha-Yatra, or chariot festival.
 Held during the summer (this year’s event will take place on 29th June), the festival dates back over 2,000 years and features massive, colorful chariots that are paraded through the streets.

 The Mukteswar Temple is one of the oldest in Bhubaneswar © Kamlesh_Sethi/iStock/Thinkstock

-Completed in approximately 950 AD, the Mukteswar Temple may be relatively small of stature, but its well-preserved arches make it a favourite amongst visitors seeking Orissa temples.
+Completed in approximately 950 AD, the Mukteswar Temple may be relatively small of stature, but its well-preserved arches make it a favorite amongst visitors seeking Orissa temples.
 Carvings include everything from lotus flowers to frolicking monkeys, and time should be spent admiring its walls.
 Dedicated to Lord Shiva, the Bhubaneswar-based landmark also hosts the popular Mukteswar Dance Festival in the winter.

 The Rajarani Temple is famous for its striking carvings © Kamlesh_Sethi/iStock/Thinkstock